Trevor Von Eeden: Career

 In 1977, he began drawing the "Green Arrow" backup feature in World's Finest Comics and co-created the Count Vertigo character with Gerry Conway in World's Finest Comics #251 (July 1978).
 Von Eeden recalled in a 2011 interview that he "worked for Neal [Adams] concurrent with my DC tenure—starting in 1978, until somewhere in the late '90s".
 He moved to Marvel Comics in 1979 and 1980 and pencilled Power Man and Iron Fist and Spider-Woman.
-His stint at Marvel Comics was cut short because, in his own words, he was "fired by Jim Shooter, who’d told me specifically, when I’d first started there, to try and draw like Jack Kirby—and apparently wasn’t happy that I didn’t."
+His stint at Marvel Comics was cut short because, in his words, he was "fired by Jim Shooter, who’d told me specifically, when I’d first started there, to try and draw like Jack Kirby—and apparently wasn’t happy that I didn’t."
 He then returned to DC and once again drew the "Green Arrow" feature in World's Finest Comics and later in Detective Comics as well.
 In collaboration with writer Mike W. Barr, he crafted Batman Annual #8 (1982) and a Green Arrow miniseries.
 Von Eeden has noted that the Batman Annual is "the book I’m most proud of, in my 25 year career at DC Comics.
 I was able to ink it myself, and also got my girlfriend at the time, Lynn Varley, to colour it – her first job in comics."
 He and writer Jack C. Harris proposed to DC an all-female superteam named the Power Squad, but were turned down.
 In 1983, Von Eeden and writer Robert Loren Fleming created the DC series Thriller, an action-adventure story that allowed him room to experiment.
 Von Eeden left the series as of its eighth issue due to difficulties with DC Comics' management.
 He stated in a 2017 interview that he was "thrilled beyond measure" that Thriller is "the one job of my entire 41-year career that the fans have fondly and consistently remembered since it first appeared."